Darius III: Flight, imprisonment, and death

+According to ancient sources such as Plutarch and Quintus Curtius Rufus, Alexander treated the body of Darius III with royal honors and sent it to Persepolis for a traditional burial.
 A Macedonian soldier found Darius either dead or dying in the wagon shortly thereafter—a disappointment to Alexander, who wanted to capture Darius alive.
 Alexander saw Darius' dead body in the wagon and took the signet ring off the dead king's finger.
 Afterwards, he sent Darius's body back to Persepolis, gave him a magnificent funeral and ordered that he be buried, like all his royal predecessors, in the royal tombs.
 Darius's tomb has not yet been discovered.
 Alexander eventually married Darius's daughter Stateira at Susa in 324 BC.

+However, modern historians frequently interpret this not as a gesture of personal magnanimity, but as a calculated political effort to legitimize Alexander's claim to the Persian throne and justify his pursuit of Darius's killers as unlawful usurpers.
+By funding a grand Achaemenid royal funeral, Alexander cast himself as the dutiful, mourning successor to the crown rather than a foreign conqueror.
+This "avenger" narrative allowed him to portray Bessus and the treacherous satraps not as opposing military forces, but as illegitimate regicides who broke sacred oaths.
+Under Persian imperial tradition, punishing these "usurpers" gave Alexander a lawful mandate to pacify and absorb the eastern satrapies without stoking continuous local rebellion.
+Furthermore, honoring the late king allowed Alexander to win over the influential Persian noble class and bureaucracy, whose administrative cooperation was vital for managing the rapidly expanding Macedonian Empire.

 With the old king defeated and given a proper burial, Alexander's rulership of Persia became official.
 This led to Darius being regarded by some historians as cowardly and inefficient, as under his rulership, the entirety of the Persian Empire fell to a foreign invader.
 After killing Darius, Bessus took the regal name Artaxerxes V and began calling himself the King of Asia.
 He was subsequently captured by Alexander, tortured, and executed.
 Another of Darius's generals ingratiated himself to Alexander by giving the conqueror Darius's favored companion, Bagoas.